Probiotic Strains That Fight Obesity, Diabetes, Depression and More, Part 2

 Scientists have been researching a potential link between mental health and gut health for years.
-In February 2019, a study that examined how various features of the microbiome correlate with the quality of life and depression over 1,000 participants.
+In February 2019, a study of more than 1,000 participants found that various features of the gut microbiome correlate with the quality of life and depression.

 Furthermore, the study investigated how gut bacteria produce neurotransmitters that affect mood.
 “The production of brain chemicals, such as serotonin, by human cells can be amplified or diminished by gut microbes,” says gastroenterologist Geoffrey A. Preidis, MD, PhD, an assistant professor at Baylor College of Medicine and Texas Children’s Hospital.
 “The more we learn about the connection between the brain and gut microbiome, the closer we will come to managing mental health disorders with microbiome-targeting therapies.”

 The researchers found that butyrate-producing Faecalibacterium and Coprococcus bacteria were consistently associated with higher quality of life indicators.
 Butyrate is a short-chain fatty acid that provides fuel for the cells of our gut lining, supports immune system functions of the colon wall and protects against certain diseases of the digestive tract.
 Typically, gut bacteria that nourish or produce butyrate are good for us.